-My biggest pet peeve is when someone says “oh, that must be nice” in a tone with underlying jealousy/envy/bitch.
+When someone says “oh, that must be nice” in a tone with underlying jealousy/envy/bitchiness.
 I mean it gets under my skin BAD.
-Like B. please!
-Take your salty self elsewhere, I work my ass off and spend my money how I want.
-Don’t be a hater, make changes in your life, spending habits, etc. so you can LIVE.
+Please, take your salty self elsewhere.
+We work our butts off and spend our money how we want.

 We all spend our money on things.
 Handbags, shoes, nights out.
 If you really want to make an investment in your skin, whether it’s a face cream or professional facial, it might be more about prioritizing your spending.

 I’m not going to suggest Groupon, LivingSocial, Travelzoo, Gilt, or any other deal running sites.
-They’re the obvious answer and can be hit or miss, although Travelzoo seems to be the safest bet.
-We’re stepping outside of the box, k?
+They’re the obvious answer and can be hit or miss.
+We want our frugal facials to be of quality and value.
+We’re stepping outside of the box to book our next budget facial, k?

 Dermatologists, spas, and solo estheticians are big on packages, too.
 Put up a lump sum in the beginning and save in the long run.
-This is a great way to save on a series of more advanced treatments like chemical peels, microdermabrasion, micro-needling, laser treatments, etc.
+This is a great way to save on a series of more advanced treatments like chemical peels, microdermabrasion, micro-needling, laser treatments and the like.

-Get on the lists and follow on social so you receive an update the instant your local esthetician’s workplace is running a deal.
-I’m on several mailing lists and receive notifications of sales, specials and events ALL the time!
+Get on the list and follow on social so you receive an update the instant your local esthetician’s workplace is running a deal.
+I’m on several mailing lists and receive notifications of sales, specials, and events ALL the time!
 It’s a great way to stay in the loop and find out about the best deals before anyone else.

 So archaic, amiright?
 Pick up the phone and ask about specials.
-Many spas run specials during slow seasons, when they’ve had cancellations the day prior, and some just do it year round.
+Many spas run specials during the slow seasons, when they’ve had cancellations the day prior, and some just do it year round to keep service providers busy.
 It’s not always a sign the business isn’t doing well or their services suck.
 They just want to fill dead space and make a buck, and you benefit.